 The results of the allowable release rate determinations (if retaining the entire required peak flow rate volume is not feasible) as well as the modeling simulation results must be summarized in a table that shall be included in the Stormwater Drainage Technical Report and on the Drainage Plan.
-The table must include, for each eventual site outlet, the pre-developed acreage tributary to each eventual site outlet, the unit discharge allowable release rate used, the resulting allowable release rate in cfs for the post-developed 10-year and 100-year events, pre-developed 2-year flow rates in cfs as well as pre- and post-developed flow rates for 2-, 10-, and 100-year events.
-The worksheet provided as Table 6-1 should be filled for each final site outlet.
+The table must include, for each eventual site outlet, the pre-developed acreage tributary to each eventual site outlet, the unit discharge allowable release rate used, the resulting allowable release rate in cfs for the post-developed 10-year and 100-year events, pre-developed 2-year flow rates in cfs as well as pre-and post-developed flow rates for 2-, 10-, and 100-year events.
+The worksheet provided as Table 6-2 should be filled for each final site outlet.

-arme PRE-DEVELOPMENT POST-DEVELOPMENT SITE OUTLET ITEM # D.A. (ac) Depressional Storage? (yes/no) 2-Yr.
+arm.
+PRE-DEVELOPMENT POST-DEVELOPMENT SITE OUTLET # ITEM D.A. (ac) Depressional Storage? (yes/no) 2-Yr.
 10-Yr.
 100- Yr.
 D.A. (ac) Depressional Storage? (yes/no) 2-Yr.
 10-Yr.
 100- Yr.
-Rate (cfs/acre) Basin-Specific Unit Discharge Allowable Release Rate, if any (cfs/acre) Unit Discharge Allowable Release Rate Based on D/S Restrictions, if any (cfs/acre) 1 Adopted Unit Discharge Allowable Release Rate (cfs/acre) Contributing Area of Development Site (ac) and Allowable Release Rate (cfs) Discharge Allowable Release 0.1 0.3 Unit Discharge Allowable Release Rate, if any Allowable Release Rate Based on D/S Restrictions, if any Discharge Allowable Release Site (ac) and Allowable Release Modeling Results no
+1 Default Unit Discharge Allowable Release Rate (cfs/acre) 0.1 0.3 Basin-Specific Unit Discharge Allowable Release Rate, if any (cfs/acre) Unit Discharge Allowable Release Rate Based on D/S Restrictions, if any (cfs/acre) Adopted Unit Discharge Allowable Release Rate (cfs/acre) Contributing Area of Development Site (ac) and Allowable Release Rate (cfs) Total Contributing DA (ac) and Modeling Results (cfs) no